 Owners praise the Kidde i4618 for easy installation and ease of use, including a hush feature that can quickly silence an alarm when necessary.
 Other features include an LED that flashes to identify which alarm was tripped first when several... are connected, a low-battery indicator, and a feature that won’t allow the alarm to attach to its mounting bracket if the battery is missing.
 While most users are satisfied with performance, some say they’ve had intermittent chirping or false alarms.
 The battery backup requires one 9-volt battery.

 04 of 07

-If you prefer a basic, inexpensive battery-operated smoke detector, owners recommend the Universal Security Instruments SS-901-LR.
-The alarm uses photoelectric sensors to detect smoke and fire and has an 85-decibel alarm.
+If you prefer a basic, inexpensive battery-operated smoke detector, more than a thousand owners recommend the First Alert SA320CN.
+The alarm is a little pricier than our other budget pick, but the big difference is that it uses both photoelectric and ionization sensors to detect smoke and fire, which experts recommend and owners appreciate.
+This model has an 85-decibel alarm.

 05 of 07

 Though most smoke detectors are relatively basic devices, the Nest Protect packs in a lot of extra features for buyers willing to spend a little extra.
 The alarm’s main claim to fame is wifi connectivity, which lets owners know on their smartphones about alarms or a low battery even when they aren’t at home.
 The Protect has a split-spectrum sensor that uses both photoelectric and ionization technology, and buyers can choose either hard-wired or battery-operated units.
 Units can be... interconnected.